 Preparing stucco for paint is basically the same process and preparing any other surface.
 Before you begin, evaluate whether your stucco is smooth or textured.
 This determines how much preparation it will require, especially in cleaning the paint surface, since textured stucco requires a bit more attention.

-Step 1 - Filling Cracks
+Step 1 - Fill Cracks

-It is necessary at this point to look at whether the stucco has any cracks; fill these before you do anything else.
+If the stucco has any cracks; fill these before you do anything else.
 This can be done with what is called stucco patch.
 If the cracks are quite wide, add stucco material strengthened with masonry glue.

-Step 2 - Cleaning the Surface
+Step 2 - Clean the Surface

-Step 3 - Painting the Stucco
+Step 3 - Paint the Stucco

 Painting can begin as soon as you are sure the paint area is thoroughly clean and that all cracks and caulking are taken care of.
 Because you do not need to use primer, choose a paint which is specifically designed for stucco.
 This kind of paint is quite thick and also has some elasticity to it so it provides exceptional coverage.